MicrosoftDocs/msix-docs/msix-src/packaging-tool/duplicate-mpt-settings-across-devices.md

 # Duplicate MSIX Packaging Tool Settings across multiple devices

 Follow these simple steps to duplicate settings for the MSIX Packaging Tool across multiple devices, or to back up and restore settings if you need to re-image a device.
-This is available in version 1.2019.110.0.
+This feature is available starting in version 1.2019.110.0 of the MSIX Packaging Tool.

 ## Build the baseline